progit/progit/de/01-introduction/01-chapter1.markdown

 <!--The working directory is a single checkout of one version of the project.
 These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.-->

-Dein Arbeitsverzeichnis ist ein Checkout ("Abbild" xxx) einer spezifischen Version des Projektes.
+Dein Arbeitsverzeichnis ist ein Checkout („Abbild“ xxx) einer spezifischen Version des Projektes.
 Diese Dateien werden aus der komprimierten Datenbank geholt und auf der Festplatte in einer Form gespeichert, die Du bearbeiten und modifizieren kannst.

 <!--The staging area is a simple file, generally contained in your Git directory, that stores information about what will go into your next commit.
 It’s sometimes referred to as the index, but it’s becoming standard to refer to it as the staging area.-->

 Die Staging Area ist einfach eine Datei (normalerweise im Git Verzeichnis), in der vorgemerkt wird, welche Änderungen dein nächster Commit umfassen soll.
-Sie wird manchmal auch als "Index" bezeichnet, aber der Begriff "Staging Area" ist der gängigere.
+Sie wird manchmal auch als „Index“ bezeichnet, aber der Begriff „Staging Area“ ist der gängigere.

 <!--The basic Git workflow goes something like this:-->